leob03/E2E_Object_Pose_Estimator/README.md

 1. **Get the code.** `$ git clone` the repo and install the Python dependencies
 2. **Train the models.** Run the training `$ train.py` and wait.
 You'll see that the learning code writes checkpoints into `cv/` and periodically print its status.
-3. **Evaluate the models checkpoints and Visualize the predictions.** To evaluate a checkpoint from `checkpoints/`, run the scripts `$ python test.py` and pass it the path to a checkpoint ( by adding --checkpoint /path/to/the/checkpoint after your python command).
+3. **Evaluate the models checkpoints and Visualize the predictions.** To evaluate a checkpoint run the scripts `$ python test.py` and pass it the path to a checkpoint (by modifying the checkpoint in the code, default: posecnn_model.pth).

 # Deeper dive into the code